How to Master Construction Bidding: The Ultimate Guide

 Losing bids or having an extremely low bid-hit ratio is a primary reason why the average profit margin in the construction industry is less than 1 percent.
 Most firms are spending time and labor to bid on jobs they inevitably end up losing, which could be better spent managing their business and/or successfully completing the jobs they do win.
 It should come as no surprise that industry experts agree that to be successful in construction, a builder must become skilled at estimating and bidding.

-What Is the Construction Bidding Process and How Is it Different from Estimating?
+What Is the Bidding Procedure and How Is it Different from Estimating?

 In general, construction bidding is the process of submitting a proposal to a prospective client or project owner to manage the construction of a structure.
 It’s also the method by which subcontractors pitch their services and solutions to general contractors.
 More plainly, it’s a process where contractors commit to providing a project owner with a “specified construction at a given price and often by a given date.”